 Look at current and historical stock values

-– Access your ESOP statements online
+Access your ESOP statements online

-– Designate your beneficiary online
+Designate or change your beneficiary online

 An ESOP, or Employee Stock Ownership Plan, is a program that allows employees to own stock shares in the company they work for.
 This means that the workers have a stake in the company’s success and can benefit from its growth.